atsuch/SHIVApreproc/README.md

 1) Reorient image to standard (RAS/LAS)
 2) Coregister images to a reference modality (usually T1w)
 3) Resample images to 1x1x1 mm (if needed)
-4) Brain mask generation (if not provided using SPM)
+4) Brain mask generation (if not provided)
 5) Image cropping to 160 × 214 × 176
 6) Intensity normalization inside the brain mask  (min-max normalization with the max set to the 99th percentile of the brain voxel values to avoid "hot spots")

 ## Dependency

 - FSL v.6.0.4
-- Freesurfer v7.3.2 (for brain mask generation based on SynsthSeg)
 - Nipype v.1.7.0 (python package)
-- SMP12 (we are using with Matlab v.R2021a)
+- If generating brainmask, SMP12 (we are using with Matlab v.R2021a)
+* Note that brainmask can be generated with FSL or SynthSeg (with Freesurfer 7.3.2), but the sample script included here will use SPM

 ## Usage